When the head goes against the heart, who really wins?

 He laughed.
 "That is one cute trick."

 "Yes, trick."
 Eniale cackled.
-"I am playing trick.
-Do you want the power of star-crossed love, or will you be alone all winter?"
+"I am playing.
+Do you want the power, or will you be alone all winter?"

 Stiles reached for his wallet.
 "What is this going to cost?"

-"I ask you find beautiful woman and put it on her neck before the stroke of dawn."
+"I ask you find beautiful woman.
+Put it on her neck before the stroke of dawn."

 "Hallow’s eve ends at sun.
 When new day begins, veil closes."